EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 popularity between the period between 2011 and 2015, but stabilized to fall below Python. to fall below Python.

 Google trends comparing Go vs Python.
-Python is more popular to date.
+Python is more popular as of
 ![date.](images/Python-vs-go-popularity.png)

 ### Popularity among developers in 2022